 St. Marys Church, which is the oldest remaining building in Horsham is a centre point for the community in Horsham.
 With an abundance of history and beautiful grounds, visitors will enjoy a tranquil walk around this calming place.

-With so much green space surrounding Oaks Park, it is not surprising that there is a selection of nature walks and parks to meander around.
+With so much green space surrounding the site, it is not surprising that there is a selection of nature walks and parks to meander around.
 This can be said in Horsham also.
 Popular gardens to visit are Borde Hill, High Beeches Garden, Wakehurst Place run by Kew Gardens to name a few.
 There are at least fourteen easy walk routes in and around Horsham District which all take in the West Sussex countryside.

 Dorking is a town with a very independent and sophisticated feel, but it ensures to promote and celebrate its rich heritage.
 Again, there is a very well-curated museum, with temporary and permanent exhibitions for the history enthusiast.
 Regular talks and guided walks are organised by the museum offering the opportunity to quiz the guides and dig deeper into their knowledge.